Camp Benefits Blog Posts

 5 Ways Camp Helps with Character Development

 Summer camps have long been connected with the personal growth of children.
 Many of today’s young adults struggle with the transition from home to college.
 Camp Kupugani, our overnight summer camp in the Midwest, can help prep your child for a good transition (and hopefully not to return to live in your basement in their middle age).
-See below for how our camp specifically can help your child(ren) be more successful in this transition period.
-Bullets below adapted from an article from the American Camp Association, with the full article here.
+See below for how our camp specifically can help your child(ren) be more successful in this transition period; read the full article here.

 - Helps your child use community resources for help and support when experiencing difficulties.